Statistics and Probability Dictionary

 pair, subjects are randomly assigned to different treatments.

-The table to the right shows a matched pairs design for a hypothetical
+The table belows shows a matched pairs design for a hypothetical

 medical experiment, in which 1000 subjects each receive one of two